julie-ify/web-ft-june23-2025/w01d2/README.md

 ### Problem Solving Tips

 - Understand the Problem

+  - Clarify requirements.
+  - Rephrase the problem in your own words.

 - Break the Problem Down

+  - Divide into small, manageable parts
+  - Write pseudocode (plain English logic) if you prefer.

 - Incremental Development

+  - Work one small step at a time.
+  - Test each part as you build.
+  - Use Node REPL for experimentation

 - Debugging with Errors

+  - Let errors guide your progress.
+  - Check for syntax or runtime errors.
+  - Use `console.log()` for insight into what's happening.
+  - Learn to read and Google error messages effectively.
+  - Chrome DevTools: `chrome://inspect`

 - Ask for Help

+  - Use the 15-minute rule.
+(If you’ve been stuck on a problem for 15 minutes and haven’t made progress, it’s time to ask for help.)
+  - Google > StackOverflow > MDN Docs > W3S > Mentors
+  - Ask thoughtful questions.

 - Fix or Improve Code Cleanliness
+  - Apply bug fixes or refactor.
+  - Use proper formatting and indentation.
+  - Don't copy/paste type and understand
+  - Avoid unnecessary repetition.

 ```js
 // BAD // no indentation